Ecology of Yellow-bellied Sapsuckers

 About the Project

-The yellow-bellied sapsucker (Sphyrapicus varius), is a common bird in the hardwood and mixed wood forests of Eastern Canada.
+The Yellow-bellied Sapsucker (Sphyrapicus varius), is a common bird in the hardwood and mixed wood forests of Eastern Canada.
 It is a cavity nester, creating nests in snags or trees with heart rot.
 These cavities are often later used by other species of cavity dwellers.
 Sapsuckers also create holes through the bark of deciduous trees to access the nutrient rich sap, again providing other species a service in terms of access to this nutrient rich food source.
 In addition to nesting cavity trees and sapwell trees, sapsuckers also require trees to hunt for insects, another main food source.
 Having an obviously high reliance on forest composition, it is important to understand how logging affects the ecology of this important bird species.
-By banding and aging 165 birds over two years, and locating over 300 nests, the success of sapsuckers in different forest and harvesting types can be examined.
+By banding and aging birds over several years, and locating over 300 nests, the success of sapsuckers in different forest and harvesting types can be examined.

 Several main research findings include;